The Southern Company [SO] stock Upgrade by Wolfe Research analyst, price target now $76

 Sponsored

-Peoples succeeds Mark Crosswhite, who retired after eight years as the company’s leader.

-The Southern Company stock has also loss -1.77% of its value over the past 7 days.
-However, SO stock has inclined by 2.40% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -1.28% and lost -1.44% year-on date.

-The market cap for SO stock reached $77.46 billion, with 1.09 billion shares outstanding and 1.09 billion shares in the current float.
-Compared to the average trading volume of 4.67M shares, SO reached a trading volume of 4098663 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+Compared to the average trading volume of 4.59M shares, SO reached a trading volume of 5080511 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for SO shares is $72.00 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on SO stock is a recommendation set at 2.60.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.